 Become familiar with all features of selected online platforms and ensure to set up data collection in a way that mitigates any privacy, confidentiality or data security risks.

 There are a variety of tools available for creating online surveys.
-RDC endorses no particular online survey tool; however, it is important for you to know that if the tool is owned by an American company (e.g. Survey Monkey, Google Docs), then you need to advise your survey participants appropriately of the possible risks to confidentiality or anonymity.
+Red Deer Polytechnic endorses no particular online survey tool; however, it is important for you to know that if the tool is owned by an American company (e.g. Survey Monkey, Google Docs), then you need to advise your survey participants appropriately of the possible risks to confidentiality or anonymity.
 Online survey tools that are owned by American companies are subject to U.S. laws, in particular the U.S. Patriot Act, which allows authorities access to the records of internet service providers.

-Unless you indicate otherwise when constructing your survey, a U.S.-based company's servers will record incoming IP addresses including those of the computers that participants use to access the survey.
+Unless you indicate otherwise when constructing your survey, a U.S.-based company's servers will record incoming IP addresses, including those of the computers that participants use to access the survey.
 You are advised to set up your survey to collect anonymous responses.
 The procedure for this depends on the type of collector/s you use:

 If you choose to use a U.S.-based survey tool, the Research Ethics Board recommends you include a statement informing your participants.